nwjs/node/doc/api/modules.md

 Core modules are always preferentially loaded if their identifier is passed to `require()`.
 For instance, `require('http')` will always return the built in HTTP module, even if there is a file by that name.

+Core modules can also be identified using the `node:` prefix, in which case it bypasses the `require` cache.
+For instance, `require('node:http')` will always return the built in HTTP module, even if there is `require.cache` entry by that name.

 ## Cycles